tnordquist/recursion-1/README.md

 ## Overview

-An introduction to recursion in Java, using the well-known problems:
+An introduction to recursion in Java, using two well-known problems:

 * Computing factorials.

-* Computing Fibonacci numbers.

 * Testing strings to determine whether they are palindromes.

-* Euclid's algorithm for finding the greatest common divisor of 2 integers.

 For more information, see [docs](index.md).